The weather in Britain can be unpredictable and we often see extremes of cold and hot weather. But how can this weather potentially affect your home?

 And regardless of where you live, it’s a good idea to make sure your guttering and drains are clear and not blocked by fallen leaves or other debris.

-We have two guides that can help you find out more:
+We have some guides that can help you find out more:

 Storms and flooding can also damage old asbestos cement products such as rainwater gutters, down-pipes, soffits, wall panels and roofs causing them to either crack or break.

-If broken pieces of asbestos cement products are found on the ground because of this, prevent anyone from going near them, including pets.
+If broken pieces of asbestos cement products are found on the ground because of this, stop anyone from going near them, including pets.

-Don't pick them up or put them in the domestic waste bin and seek further advice from an environmental health officer at your local authority or council who will be able to recommend asbestos specialists to remove and dispose of it safely.
+Don't pick them up or put them in the domestic waste bin.
+You'll need to get further advice from an environmental health officer at your local authority or council who will be able to recommend asbestos specialists to remove and dispose of it safely.

 5. Frozen pipes